blakegarretson/essentials/main.md

 This is the free software that I find essential for personal/hobby use.
 These are the programs that I either immediately install when I set up a new computer, or I end up installing as I need them.
 I have tried a number of solutions in each category before choosing one that I like the most.
 I maintain this list for my own convenience so I can quickly remind myself of (and find) all the software that I thought was best the last time I evaluated a category.
 In some cases I have listed alternatives, honorable mentions, or close seconds.
 Having said that, I try not to include redundant programs unless they bring something to the party.
 I'm not trying to make a comprehensive list of all free software; this is a decidedly opinionated list of the software I have chosen as my favorites out of the myriad of options.

-Many of these programs are cross-platform, but if an app doesn’t support at least Windows and Mac I will make a note of that and usually list alternatives.
+Many of these programs are cross-platform, but if an app doesn’t support at least Windows and Mac, I will make a note of that and usually list alternatives.
 All of these programs are free for personal use, and many (if not most) are open-source as well.
 If there are commercial versions available for a program, the free version listed here is not a time-limited trial, and it is useful without upgrading to a paid version.

 Have a suggestion for a great program that should be on my list?
 Let me know about it so I can try it out!
 Have a comment or correction on something on this website?
 Click on the [Feedback](https://forms.gle/swSCivmLBwTxRwY27) link and let me know!